beryldb/beryldb/README.md

 * `make`: Contains several Perl-based functions to compile BerylDB.

 NOTE: BerylDB has changed a bit.
 Some functions and file names may have changed.
-Hence, BerylDB's documentation may be closer to the ``stable`` branch.
+Hence, BerylDB's documentation may be closer to the ``1.0`` branch.
 Nonetheless, the core structure is the same, tested extensively.

 ## Contributing